Efficient training of photonic quantum generative models: Introduction

 Interestingly, IQP circuits are not the only circuits with these properties.
 In particular, discrete variable linear optical quantum computing (DVLOQC) also offers this level of ``intermediate complexity''.
 Indeed, boson sampling is expected to be hard classically \cite{aaronson2011}, while there exist efficient classical algorithms for estimating the expectation value of observables in linear optics \cite{Gurvits_2005, lim2025}.
 We thus set out to extend this framework to DVLOQC.

-In this work, we propose a training procedure for photon-native \cite{Salavrakos_2025_perspective} quantum generative models based on the MMD and on Gurvits' algorithm for the approximation of probability amplitudes in linear optics.
+In this work, we propose a training procedure for photon-native \cite{Salavrakos_2025_perspective} quantum generative models based on the MMD and on Gurvits' algorithm for the approximation of expectation values of observables in linear optics.
 We train our model on datasets that can be represented as fixed Hamming-weight bitstrings, as this corresponds to the natural outputs of a linear optical circuit.
 In our simulations we train models with up to 16 photons in 256 modes and more than 100 000 parameters in reasonable time on a laptop.
-We explore initialization strategies as well as different interferometer meshes and parametrizations of the ansatz.
+We explore initialization strategies as well as different interferometer meshes, kernel choices, and parametrizations of the ansatz.
 Our code framework is available on the MerLin platform \cite{notton2026merlindiscoveryenginephotonic}, Quandela's open-source Python framework for photonic QML.